Cisco ACI

 A traditional networking device runs all the control and data plane functions.
 The control plane, usually implemented in the central CPU or the supervisor module, downloads the forwarding instructions into the data plane structures.
 Every vendor needs communications protocols to bind the two planes together to download forward instructions.

 Therefore, all distributed architects need a protocol between control and data plane elements.
-The protocol to bind this communication path for traditional vendor devices is not open-source, and every vendor uses its proprietary protocol (Cisco uses IPC – InterProcess Communication ).
+The protocol binding this communication path for traditional vendor devices is not open-source, and every vendor uses its proprietary protocol (Cisco uses IPC—InterProcess Communication ).

 Openflow tries to define a standard protocol between the control plane and the associated data plane.
 When you think of Openflow, you should relate it to the communication protocol between the traditional supervisors and the line cards.
 OpenFlow is just a low-level tool.

 OpenFlow is a control plane ( controller ) to data plane ( OpenFlow enabled device ) protocol that allows the control plane to modify forwarding entries in the data plane.
-OpenFlow enables the capability so that SDN separates the data and control plane.
+It enables SDN to separate the data and control planes.

 identify the benefits of openflow